Rafael Devers Player Props: Red Sox vs. Rockies

-Rafael Devers, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox against the Colorado Rockies, with Chase Anderson on the mound, June 13 at 7:10 PM ET.
+On Wednesday, Rafael Devers (.590 slugging percentage in past 10 games, including four home runs) and the Boston Red Sox play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+In his most recent game, he mashed two homers in his most recent appearance (going 2-for-4) against the Rockies.

 Rafael Devers Game Info & Props vs. the Rockies